Submodules¶

 The number of processes to use when converting the files.
 Default is

-is provided then the number of processes will be set to the value returned bymultiprocessing.cpu_count()
+None.
+IfNoneis provided then the number of processes will be set to the value returned bymultiprocessing.cpu_count().

 dic.dic_utils module¶